phasic/VeloKit/ICON_GUIDE.md

-# How to Add App Icons to DressMyRide
+# How to Add App Icons to VeloKit

 ## Required Icon Files